jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 }
 ```

-As result the following, reduced DOM-fragment is rendered:
+As a result, the following reduced DOM-fragment is rendered:
 ```html
 <dl data-mount-point="">
     <dt>Id</dt>